How to Make Yourself More Valuable to Your Employer

 Smart professionals master the fine art of showcasing their successful results without crossing the line to obnoxiousness.
 Modesty is not your ally when it comes to building credibility for advancement.
 Make certain to share the spotlight with those who helped bring about your good results.

-Develop the Reputation for Developing Others
+Develop a Reputation for Developing Others

 Nothing reflects better on a boss’s selection of you for a promotion than your proven ability to also develop great talent.